magn2o/Alert-Bot-Reddit/README.md

 **Examples:**

-*subscribe -title cats -ignore-redditor tylerbrockett -subreddit videos*
+*subscribe -title cats -ignore-redditor somerandomredditor -subreddit videos*
-- Watches for posts containing 'cats' in the title, ***NOT*** by the user /u/tylerbrockett, in the subreddit /r/videos
+- Watches for posts containing 'cats' in the title, ***NOT*** by the user /u/somerandomredditor, in the subreddit /r/videos

-*subscribe -title cats -redditor tylerbrockett, made-up-name -subreddit videos*
+*subscribe -title cats -redditor somerandomredditor, made-up-name -subreddit videos*
-- Watches for posts containing 'cats' in the title, ***NOT*** by the user /u/tylerbrockett ***OR*** /u/made-up-name, in the subreddit /r/videos
+- Watches for posts containing 'cats' in the title, ***NOT*** by the user /u/somerandomredditor ***OR*** /u/made-up-name, in the subreddit /r/videos

 **Aliases:**
 * -ignore-redditor